Agriculture

 - They do not support vegetative growth.

-- Adding gypsum or lime can be used to reclaim the soil.
+- Gypsum or lime can be added to reclaim the soil.

 Rann of Kutch in Gujarat, East Coast delta, Sunderbans in West Bengals

-Suitable for growing leguminous crops such as green gram and beans.
+Suitable for growing leguminous crops such as green grams and beans.

 Forest Soil

-- Loamy and silty on valley sides, and coarse grained in the upper slope.
+- Loamy and silty on valley sides and coarse-grained on the upper slope.

 Himalayan region, Western Ghats, and Eastern Ghats